Dose reduction, temporary interruption, or discontinuation can be used to manage adverse reactions1

 - If severe symptoms persist, OFEV should be discontinued

-conduct liver function tests (ALT, AST, and bilirubin)1
+conduct liver function tests (ALT, AST, and bilirubin) IN ALL PATIENTS1

 - Liver function tests should be conducted prior to initiation of treatment with OFEV, at regular intervals during the first 3 months of treatment, and periodically thereafter or as clinically indicated